tomswartz07/covid19-pennsylvania/README.md

   Because the data was only updated on 04 Oct to cover both dates, the values for new cases were amended to show the average growth across the two days, so that the data remains consistent with standard growth.

+- 20 Dec 2020: The daily update count is abnormally low, indicating that the majority of counties have not been reported.
+As with previous data anomalies like this, it is likely due to staffing issues, where the reporting personnel are not-available.
+  It should be expected that the data for today will be amended in the coming days.

 ## Sample Output
 ```